Dear friend,

 When Yeshua stated he has come to fulfill the word, that means to us that the law or the instruction of the Old Testament was a gift from God in development from the time of Adam through the prophet John the Baptist.
 These Laws would be sealed and now fully ready for delivery to the world after the death and ultimately the resurrection of Jesus.
 For greater clarity, if we said we owned a 'fulfillment center', what would that mean?
 It is a place for something to be developed, packaged, and ready for delivery.
 That is exactly what Jesus meant when he said I have come to fulfill the law.
 Meaning before his time on Earth, the law was a gift from God being processed, developed from the time of Adam through John the Baptist.
 This new product is now sealed and delivered to the world for use.
 Which means, as he said, the law is not abolished but now ready for instruction and utilization.
 Therefore, it's crucial to understand that every 'New Testament' writer aimed not to abolish the law but to guide us in its practice.

-With that being said, it is very important that Gentiles understand that it is us who are being grafted into the family of the Old Testament, from Adam through John the Baptist.
+With that being said, it is very important that believers from all Nations understand that it is us who are being grafted into the family of the Old Testament, from Adam through John the Baptist.
 We are meant to practice and worship God as He instructed the Kingdom of Israel.
 In your journey to reestablish the heritage of your forefathers, you will begin to explore the following practices:

 'All of us have become like one who is unclean, and all our righteous acts are like filthy rags; we all shrivel up like a leaf, and like the wind our sins sweep us away.' --Isaiah 64:6